List of Neighbours characters introduced in 2025: Sandra Jago

 Sandra Jago, played by Natassia Halabi, made her first appearance on 15 April 2025.
 The character and Halabi's casting details were announced on 31 March 2025 via Digital Spy.
 Sandra attends Andrew Rodwell's (Lloyd Will) self-defense classes and "appears to take a shine to" him.
 Reporter Daniel Kilkelly later revealed that Sandra would become be a temptress towards Andrew, who is oblivious to her intentions.
 He added that Andrew's neighbours warn him about Sandra's flirtation.
 A Neighbours publicist told Kilkelly that "Andrew is flattered when Sandra lavishes praise on him for the work he's been doing to boost everyone's confidence, in Andrew's eyes, Sandra's kind words seem innocent enough."
 They added that the characters of Max Ramsay (Ben Jackson) and Holly Hoyland (Lucinda Armstrong Hall) would be "cringing over her attempts to create a romantic vibe" between herself and Andrew.

 Sandra attends Andrew's self-defense class and is partnered with Max.
 His girlfriend, Holly sees Sandra put her hand on Max's leg and accuses her of trying to seduce him.
 Holly performs an impromptu defense move on Sandra, which hurts her and Max explains he allowed Sandra to touch his leg.
 She attends the follow-up self defense classes and starts flirting with Andrew, who is oblivious.
 Holly and Max warn Andrew that Sandra is into him.
 Sandra asks to go for a coffee with Andrew, but he tells her he is married.
 Sandra continues to flirt with Andrew in front of his wife Wendy Rodwell (Candice Leask), and asks him to massage her shoulder.
-She is later approached by Wendy at Harold's cafe and tells her not to blame her if she and Andrew have communication problems.
+She is later approached by Wendy at Harold's café and tells her not to blame her if she and Andrew have communication problems.
 Nicolette Stone (Hannah Monson) later spots Sandra messaging a man on a dating app with the same tattoo as Andrew.